sachin1g/Kafka/README.md

 Config files you can check in config directory.

-Java project include a directory whihc has zookeeper and kafka server start scripts.
+Java project includes a directory(Kafka.command) which has zookeeper and kafka server start scripts.
 Update the topicName and ports along with path to configs file.

+Thanks to https://www.learningjournal.guru/ for detailed tutorials.